iAbhishek91/google-cloud/Services/COMPUTE-01-compute_engine.md

   - CPU utilization (based on percentage)
   - HTTP load balancing (based on percentage)
   - Stackdriver monitoring metrics (many combinations)
+  - queue based workload *for example coming from cloud pub/sub*

 - Scale in controls
   - % of scaling or by absolute numbers of VMs